 \subsubsection{Generative VL architectures}

-\paragraph{Text-to-image GANs} Adversarial text to image synthesis has demonstrated a long line of impressive results by converting textual inputs such as captions, interactive dialogs, sequential story-like captions or structured formats of textual inputs such as scene graphs and layouts to plausible images.
+\paragraph{Text-to-image synthesis} Adversarial text to image synthesis has demonstrated a long line of impressive results by converting textual inputs such as captions, interactive dialogs, sequential story-like captions or structured formats of textual inputs (such as scene graphs and layouts) to plausible images.
 Some of the first ventures \cite{t2i1, t2i2} achieve synthesizing images, even though their quality is fairly low.
-To resolve this limitation, subsequent implementation synthesize images in stages, increasing image resolution step by step.
-StackGAN \cite{stackgan} and StackGAN++ \cite{zhang2018stackgan} exploit stacked generators and discriminators, dedicated to coarser or finer resolutions.
+To resolve this limitation, subsequent implementations synthesize images in stages, increasing image resolution step by step.
+StackGAN \cite{stackgan} and StackGAN$++$ \cite{zhang2018stackgan} exploit stacked generators and discriminators, dedicated to coarser or finer resolutions.
 AttnGAN focuses on individual words rather than whole sentences to synthesize finer details of the image \cite{xu2018attngan}.
 This idea is extended by SEGAN \cite{segan}, which attends on relevant keywords from the sentence rather than all existing words.
-The most significant parts of the sentences with respect to the image achieve in synthesizing images with reduced fuzzy details, as reported in DM-GAN \cite{zhu2019dmgan}.
-StoryGAN \cite{storygan} was the model that introduced the Story Visualization (SV) task, which concerns synthesizing a sequence of related images maintaining consistent across story frames.
-The main StoryGAN architecture consists of a generator and two discriminators (image and story discriminators) guided by an RNN structure responsible of textual story encoding.
-Improvements on the basic model were performed in \cite{pororogan, li2020storygan}.
-More recent models substituted the RNN encoding scheme with transformers \cite{Maharana2021ImprovingGA, Maharana2021IntegratingVL}, following the same trend as in other multimodal tasks.
+The most significant parts of the sentences with respect to the image contribute in synthesizing images with reduced fuzziness in details, as reported in DM-GAN \cite{zhu2019dmgan}.

+\paragraph{Sequential text-to-image synthesis} StoryGAN \cite{storygan} is the model that introduced the Story Visualization (SV) task, which concerns synthesizing a sequence of related images, maintaining consistency across story frames.
+The main StoryGAN architecture consists of a generator and two discriminators (image and story discriminators) guided by an RNN structure responsible of encoding the textual story.
+Improvements on the basic model are performed in \cite{pororogan, li2020storygan}.
+More recent models substitute the RNN encoding scheme with transformers \cite{Maharana2021ImprovingGA, Maharana2021IntegratingVL, character-centric, impartial, cmota, papadimitriou2024masked}, following the same trend as in other multimodal tasks.